National emblem of North Macedonia: Proposed heraldic replacements

-As a result, the political parties have agreed to continue to use the current device until a replacement is found.
-The emblem did not appear on the country's first passports.
-In 2007, however, the national emblem was put on the front and the inside of the new biometric Macedonian passports, while the parliamentary debate about acceptance of a new national emblem still continues.
+As a result, the political parties agreed to continue to use the current emblem.

-According to the provisions of the Article 5, Section 2 of North Macedonia's constitution, the two-thirds majority is required to pass a law on the new symbols of the Republic.
-The usage of the Coat of arms has been defined by a law.

-2014 proposal

-On 5 December 2014, the Macedonian government proposed a heraldic design which would replace the old national emblem.
-According to the Macedonian Heraldry Society, the new coat of arms is based on an illustration from Jerome de Bara book "Coat of Arms" (1581).
+On December 5, 2014, the Macedonian government proposed a heraldic design to replace the national emblem.
+According to the Macedonian Heraldry Society, the proposed coat of arms was based on an illustration from Jerome de Bara book "Coat of Arms" (1581).
 The illustration from de Bara's book "Le blason des armoiries" depicts a coat of arms attributed to Alexander the Great.
 It is blazoned as "Or, a lion gules" (on a golden background, a red lion) and topped with a golden mural crown to represent the republican form of government.
-Parliament still needs to vote on this design.